mckennapsean/dissertation/content/07-reflect.md

 ![
+  Average engagement score across conditions.
-  This mixed-effects model represents the average engagement score and 95% confidence interval of all 14 questions for 240 participants across the conditions.
+  These scores stem from a mixed-effects model which represents the average engagement score and 95% confidence interval of all 14 questions for 240 participants across the four conditions.
 The model shows increased engagement when using visuals and especially when using animated transitions, but the effect of the other visual narrative flows, stepper and scroller, were not significantly different.
 ](figures/narrative-flow/study-analysis.pdf){#fig:model width="100%"}